 Final Thoughts

 As you can see, there are a lot of different ways to have an efficient morning at Disneyland park if you know the order in which to tackle the attractions!
+I've had great success implementing all of the strategies above on my many Disneyland trips over the years and would love to hear how these strategies worked out for you.

 Ready to Park Hop to DCA?
 If you are planning to spend a day at DCA too, be sure to check out my companion strategies for rope dropping Disney California Adventure.

-- 3rd or 4th Night Free: available at select Anaheim area hotels exclusively through Get Away Today bookings (can be combined with all ticket discounts).
+- 3rd or 4th Night Free: available at select Anaheim area hotels exclusively through Get Away Today (can combine with ticket discounts).

 Leave a Reply